This is a live document under consistent revision, please check back for updates regularly, or sign up to our mailing list to be notified.

 - Scene based reasoning in 3D and robotic environments

-Version 0.1 – Basic data collection and analysis is currently in development.
-Currently targetting Q2 2019 for limited alpha release.
+Version 0.1 – Basic data collection and analysis is in beta testing.